 Sorting can be performed between the hours of 10:00am-4:30pm.
-If sorting outside of the regular hours is required, such a request must be submitted to Mitch Koptchak (mrk226@psu.edu) and Rajeswaran Mani (rpm5900@psu.edu) and approved.
-A minimum of 30 minutes between sorts is required to reset and clean the instrument.
+If sorting outside of the regular hours is required, such a request must be submitted to Sarah Neering (sjn16@psu.edu) and approved.
+A minimum of 30 minutes between sorts is required to reset the machine.
 If a different nozzle needs to be used, a minimum of 1 hour between sorts is required.

-Scheduling of appointments on the sorter can be done by emailing Mitch Koptchak (mrk226@psu.edu).
+Scheduling of appointments on the sorter can be done by emailing sjn16@psu.edu or dza5420@psu.edu.
 Sorting must be scheduled a minimum of 1 working day before the requested appointment time.